forensic-science-doctoral-student-writes-on-whiteboard-990x358

 Forensic anthropology is an essential part of the crime-solving goals of all forensic sciences.
 PhD programs in forensic anthropology will allow students to deepen their understanding of how human remains and other evidence can help in the legal process.

 The University of Florida (UF) in Gainesville provides a PhD program in biological anthropology focusing on forensic science.
 Students receive advanced instruction in recovering human remains and analyzing trauma.
-Classes include biostatistics, human functional anatomy, genetic analysis, radiology, osteology, and water and soil sciences.
+Classes include evolutionary biology; human gross anatomy; biostatistics; forensic pathology; biomechanics; archaeology; human development; and radiology and osteology.

 UF also boasts a state-of-the-art forensics lab: the C.A.
 Pound Human Identification Laboratory (CAPHIL), which services other agencies around the state.
 This school’s multidisciplinary approach to forensic anthropology involves collaboration with departments in entomology, laboratory medicine, and soil and water analyses.
 Please note that this program is highly competitive, with fewer than 3 percent of applicants gaining admission.
-Typical admittees have high GPAs (>3.5) and impressive GRE scores (1,320 average).
+Typical admittees have high GPAs (>3.5) and GRE scores are not required for admission.

 • Location: Gainesville, FL